ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 Fix: Keep qualifiers consistent.
 If the declaration has `const char *`, the definition must match exactly.

 7) Multiple definitions across files
-Symptom: Linker error “multiple definition of …”.
+Symptom: Linker error "multiple definition of …".
 Fix: Only one definition per function.
 If a helper should be private to a file, mark it `static` in that `.c` file.

 8) Putting function definitions in headers by accident